Is your mattress starting to sag, and you can’t afford to buy a new one?

 A bunkie board is a durable, low-cost base for a sagging mattress.
-Much like plywood, it’ll give you much-needed support and help you sleep more soundly.
+Much like plywood, it’ll give you the much-needed support and help you sleep more soundly.
 But when it comes down to it, which is better?

 The final decision between Bunkie Boards vs Plywood rests on whether you’re happy to pay for a ready-made product, or save money and finish the work yourself.
 If a low-cost solution is your priority, then plywood is the clear winner in this category.